Laurence Irving (dramatist): Death

-At the end of the tour they were returning home when Laurence and Mabel Irving drowned in the RMS Empress of Ireland disaster on 29 May 1914 when in the early hours of the Empress of Ireland was rammed by the Storstad, a Norwegian collier, on her starboard bow.
-Storstad remained afloat, but Empress of Ireland was severely damaged.
-A gaping hole in her side caused the lower decks to flood at a rate alarming to the crew.
-Empress of Ireland lurched heavily to starboard.
+At the end of the tour they were returning home when Laurence and Mabel Irving drowned in the RMS Empress of Ireland disaster on May 29th 1914 when in the early hours of the morning, The Empress of Ireland was rammed by the Storstad, a Norwegian collier, in her starboard midsection.
+Storstad remained afloat, however Empress of Ireland was severely damaged.
+A gaping hole in her side caused the lower decks to flood faster than the crew could handle, made worse by the Empress' ever increasing starboard list.
 Most of the passengers and crew located in the lower decks drowned quickly and water entered through open portholes, some only a few feet above the water line, and inundated passageways and cabins.
 Those berthed in the upper decks were awakened by the collision, and immediately boarded lifeboats on the boat deck.
 Within a few minutes of the collision, the list was so severe that the port lifeboats could not be launched.
-Some passengers attempted to do so but the lifeboats just crashed into the side of the ship, spilling their occupants into the frigid water.
-Five starboard lifeboats were launched successfully, while a sixth capsized during lowering.
+At least one boat was lowered on the port side, which boat is not clear, however what is known is that said boat flipped during lowering spilling its occupants into the frigid water.
+Five starboard lifeboats were launched successfully, while a sixth capsized during lowering on the starboard side.

 Ten or eleven minutes after the collision, Empress of Ireland lurched violently onto her starboard side, allowing as many as 700 passengers and crew to crawl out of the portholes and decks onto her port side.
 The ship lay on her side for a minute or two, having seemingly run aground.
 A few minutes later at 02:10, about 14 minutes after the collision, the bow rose briefly out of the water and the ship finally sank.
 Hundreds of people were thrown into the near-freezing water.
 The disaster resulted in the deaths of 1,012 people.

-Reports in the news accounts of the tragedy say that Laurence and Mabel Irving got separated and Irving was in a position of temporary safety but he knew Mabel could not swim and he jumped back into the St. Lawrence River to rescue her.
-Their bodies were never found.
+Accounts of the tragedy say that Laurence and Mabel Irving were separated and whilst Laurence may have been in a position of temporary safety, he knew Mabel could not swim and so jumped back into the St. Lawrence River to rescue her.
+Their bodies were never recovered.